 Before becoming Executive Director, Hugh was Chair of LEAP Sports Scotland’s Board and led its development for 3 years.
 He was Youth Work Director of LGBT Youth Scotland for 7 years and previously a social worker and manager for disability services.
 Hugh has over 16 years experience working with young people and people with disabilities in sports initiatives and has been a member and leader of many community sports groups.
 Hugh currently enjoys hillwalking on dry land after many years of kayaking, coastal rowing, and sculling.

 Project Officer (Communities & Events)

-Sirri became an Inclusion & Diversity Youth Ambassador of Change at the Scottish Football Association following her PhD studies at University of Glasgow focusing on gender and queer equality in sport.
+Sirri became an Inclusion & Diversity Youth Ambassador of Change at the Scottish Football Association following her post-graduate studies at University of Glasgow focusing on gender and queer equality in sport.
 This interest stems from many years of participation in sport, particularly football and rugby.
 Sirri has carried out research projects including investigating the differing lived experiences of access to and participation in women’s football in Sweden and Scotland, and exploring gender identity among women’s rugby players.

 Policy and Development Officer